 What happens if you take OAS at age 70?

 “You’ll get .6% more for every month you delay receiving OAS,” Coutts says.
 That amounts to a 7.2% annual rise and a 36% boost in total.
 You’ll get no further increase by delaying either CPP or OAS past 70.

 How does the OAS clawback work?

-How long does it take to receive CPP after applying?
+How long does it take to get CPP after applying?

-“You have to apply online to get CPP and OAS pension payments,” Coutts says.
-“The process to have your application approved by the government may take up to four months.”
+“The process to have your application approved by the government may take up to four months,” Coutts says.